paviliondev/discourse-custom-wizard/SECURITY.md

 ## Reporting a Vulnerability

-If you find a security vulnerability that is specific to this plugin, please report it to development@pavilion.tech.
+If you find a security vulnerability that is specific to this plugin, please report it to development@pavilion.tech.\

+Security issues always take precedence over all other work.
 All commits specific to security are prefixed with SECURITY.